 PLAINVILLE, CT (WFSB) – The future of middle college sports in Plainville turned into the middle of interest at some point of a controversial price range assembly on Monday night.

-The council had endorsed slashing the college budget through $2 hundred,000, but they have decided to push for a $100,000 cut.
+The council had endorsed slashing the college budget by $ 2,000, but they have decided to push for a $100,000 cut.

 School leaders said center school sports should nevertheless be on the slicing block, and throughout the meeting, parents and younger athletes begged the board to reconsider.